All Episodes

 Well, okay, there's stories that make me really angry.

-Excuse me, Axias?
+Excuse me, Axios?

-The fact that we know it's happening now is the problem, is the issue.
+The fact that we know it's happening now is the problem, is the issue?

 You can pollinate a video of a brutal murder, not the murder itself.